pixie-io/pixie/README.md

 If you don't already have a K8s cluster available you can:

-  - et-up a local K8s environment by
+  - Set-up a local K8s environment by
     - [Install Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) and run `kind create cluster`
     - [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and run `minikube start`
     - Review our [docs](https://work.withpixie.ai/docs/getting-started) for alternate options.